University of Florida word mark

 It is important that all reports are submitted on time.
 Failure to submit complete and timely reports may result in one or more of the following actions:

-• Temporarily withholding of payments to the institution pending correction of the deficiency or more severe enforcement action.
+• Temporarily withholding of payments to the institution pending correction of the deficiency or more severe enforcement action

-• Withholding of further awards to the institution.
+• Withholding of further awards to the institution

-• Reporting of non-compliance in FAPIIS (Federal Awardee Performance and Integrity System).
+• Reporting of non-compliance in SAM.gov

-• Whole or partial suspension or termination of the award.
+• Whole or partial suspension or termination of the award

-• Initiation of suspension or debarment proceedings.
+• Initiation of suspension or debarment proceedings

-• Other remedies as may be legally available.
+• Other remedies as may be legally available

-Project Ending, Reminders
+Project Ending Reminders

-The myUFL system will deliver early notification emails to the PI at 90 (example), 45 (example), and 0 (example) days prior to the award’s expiration date.
+The myUFL system will deliver early notification emails to the PI at 90 (example), 45 (example), and 0 (example) days prior to the project’s expiration date.
 The reminders ask the PI to review the project and take appropriate action (i.e. finish on time or request a no-cost extension).

-The Fiscal Close
+Fiscal Close

-The fiscal closeout involves the following:
+Fiscal closeout involves the following:

 • Review expenditures to ensure all are reasonable, allocable, and allowable costs made in support of the performance of the project